pombreda/lepl/doc-src/implementation.rst

 Parser Rewriting
 ----------------

-A parser is constructed from a set of matchers.
+A parser is constructed from a set of functions.
 The matchers form a directed (possibly cyclic) graph.
 By storing the constructor arguments for the matcher objects (and knowing their types, which are constructors in Python) we can reconstruct (and, more generally, rewrite) the graph.